mslinn/jekyll_plugin_support/README.md

 * `var3`: `https://github.com/mslinn`

-## `no_arg_parsing` Optimization

-If your tag or block plugin only needs access to the raw arguments passed from the web page, without tokenization, and you expect that the plugin might be invoked with large amounts of text, derive your plugin from `JekyllBlockNoArgParsing` or `JekyllTagNoArgParsing`.

-### Subclass Variables
+### Liquid Variables in JekyllPluginSupport Subclasses

-You can define additional variables in plugins built using `jekyll_plugin_support`.
+You can define additional Liquid variables in plugins built using `jekyll_plugin_support`.
 To do this, make entries in `_config.yml` under a key named after the value of `@tag_name`.

 For example, let&rsquo;s imagine you create a plugin using `jekyll_plugin_support`, and hou register it with the name `phonetic_alphabet`.
-You could define variables that would be made available to content pages in web applications that incorporate the `phonetic_alphabet` plugin.
+You could define Liquid variables that would be made available to content pages in web applications that incorporate the `phonetic_alphabet` plugin.
 The following section in `_config.yml` defines variables called `x`, `y` and `z`, with values `xray`, `yankee` and `zulu`, respectively: